openMLA/photon-ultra-controller/README.md

 Keep in mind that you would also need to get your hands on the PCB and UV projector found in an Anycubic Photon Ultra.
 When it was still being sold in stores, that printer went for around **300 euros**.
 Second-hand options would be attractive, as the projector is unlikely to be significantly worn or covered in layers of sticky resin.
 Alternatively you can try contacting eViewTek and source the optical engine and driver board directly.

 ![](media/pcb_3D_front.PNG)

+The PCB has been assembled and verified.
+Evaluated functionality:

+* Powering a Raspberry Pi Zero 2
+* Powering the eViewTek board
+* software i2c communication (with DLPC1438)
+* video display via the parallel interface on the DMD
+* Status LED (not currently used in code, but they light up)

+Not tested:

+* The extra GPIO pins on top (including SPI)
+* Stemma QT connection

 ### Context